dcmworkz/Unity3d-ui-status-bar-tool/README.md

 Version 1.0.1 - 03/16/18 - Bug Fixes
     1. Sometimes when pressing "Play" in the Unity Editor, properties in the inspector would disappear.
 This is now resolved.
     2. Sometimes when modifying an instance of a prefab, values would revert to the original prefab object.
 This is now resolved.
+Version 1.0.2 - 03/19/18 - Demo update and Code enhancement
+    1. Created a better demo scene that showcases more functionality
+    2. Code
+        a.
+Renamed internal functions
+        b.
+Organized the scripts and Unity3D heirarchy